br-data/rag-tools-library/docs/source/index.rst

 You can choose of two different database types:

 1. PgVector a database based on Postgres with an extension for vector search.
 It is a good choice to use if you plan to build production services.
 You need to deploy the database yourself.
 2. SQLite with FAISS is a good choice if you want to try out something.
 While FAISS is a very capable library the usage in this library is not optimized for production.

 FAISS and SQLite
 ~~~~~~~~~~~~~~~~

-To create your database simply import and invoke it.
+Create your database by importing and invoking it.
 Without any parameters it will be a memory-only database.
-E.g. if you stop your program, the data will be lost.
+This means, if you stop your program, the data will be lost.

 .. code-block:: python
     from brdata_rag_tools.databases import FAISS
     database = FAISS()

-To write your database to disk, use the database parameter and pass it the path.
+To write your database to disk, use the database parameter and pass it the path to your database file.
+If it does not
+exist, it will be created in the specified directory.
+You may use absolute or relative paths.

 .. code-block:: python